dtk/dtk-docs-v1/components.md

 Components are the basic Dtk building blocks that are composed to provide the capability to deploy, configure and manage applications and services.
 Some typical things Components can refer to are:
 * Application code deployed in the different forms, such as code that is installed, code submitted to a cluster or cloud service, or deployed as containers
-* Common infrastructure pieces installed on nodes, such as app servers, load balances, proxies, database servers and clients, cluster components like Spark masters and slaves
+* Common infrastructure pieces, such as app servers, load balances, proxies, database servers and clients, cluster components like Spark masters and slaves
 * Resource in a cloud service, such as for AWS, vpc subnets, routing tables and security groups, RDS databases or Kinesis streams
-* A task that gets run on a cluster
+* Tasks that get run on clusters or run as chron jobs
 * A reference dataset (e.g., in S3) that is being accessed or copied

 A Dtk Component consists of the scripts, code, configuration logic (e.g. puppet class or definition) that perform the needed deployment, configuration, discovery, or management actions and a Dtk DSL description that serves as a language-neutral interface for the code or scripts.
 A component's DSL description specifies